 Patients and Visitors

-Where appropriate, radiotherapy is used to treat many forms of cancer including skin, head and neck, cervical, anal, breast and prostate.
+External Beam Radiotherapy (EBRT) where appropriate is used to treat many forms of cancer including head and neck, cervical, rectum, lung, breast and prostate.
 Radiotherapy may be given on its own, or it may be used alongside other treatments such as surgery, chemotherapy or brachytherapy.
-Radiotherapy is a treatment that uses high energy x-rays to kill cancer cells.
+EBRT is a treatment that uses a special machine called a linear accelerator which delivers high energy x-rays from outside the body to kill cancer cells inside the body.
 Whilst the treatment causes changes in normal and abnormal cells, normal cells are more able to repair themselves therefore more damage is caused to cancer cells.
-To maximise this effect, often a course of daily treatments called fractions are scheduled.
+To maximise this effect, often a course of daily treatments called fractions are scheduled

 Stereotactic Radiosurgery (SRS) is a highly precise form of radiation therapy developed to treat small brain tumours and functional abnormalities of the brain.
 SRS is a non-surgical procedure that delivers precisely targeted radiation at much higher doses, in only a single or a few treatments, compared to traditional radiotherapy.
 This type of treatment is delivered on our machine called Cedar.

 Stereotactic Ablative Body Radiotherapy (SABR): Our department is the Peninsula lead department for hypo-fractionated treatment for lung tumours.
 This technique targets the tumour with precision accuracy and delivers a very high dose of radiation to a small treatment area, whilst ensuring healthy tissues receive a low dose.